 - The 1996 NFL Draft

 - The 2001 NFL Draft pt 1

 - The 2003 NFL Draft pt 1

 - The 2004 NFL Draft pt 1

-The Jaguars continued downward with a 5-11 record, their fourth losing record in a row.
-This earned the Jags the 9th pick in the 2004 Draft.
-The Jags had ten draft picks.
+The Jaguars showed promise with a 9-7 record, their first winning record in five years.
+This earned the Jags the 21th pick in the 2004 Draft.
+The Jags had only six draft picks.
 I will go over each selection and say something concerning the player, if deserving.
 I will also bring up any missed opportunity where the Jags, with hindsight on my side, could have made a better selection.
 I will also bring up anything interesting related to the draft…Jaguar or not.
-As Jim Croce once famously sang…”If I could save time in a bottle…”
+Restarting in round four…

 Follow me on Twitter @gumbussy.
-I’ll make ya famous!
+I’d buy that for a dollar!!!